Lent

 Abstinence from meat is required for individuals ages 14 and older on Ash Wednesday, Good Friday and all Fridays of Lent.

-If fasting from food would be harmful due to physical or mental health conditions, you can choose an alternate way to fast.
+If fasting and abstinence would be harmful due to physical or mental health conditions, you can choose an alternate fast that doesn't involve food.

 Confession Times